Activities-Index/activities-index.github.io/_posts/2018-04-23-tracegame.md

 Coming near the starting point, he must make a loop of his trace.

-The folloerts may take any of the three courses at each crossing point, but must not return or stop.
+The followers may take any of the three courses at each crossing point, but must not return or stop.

 All must move at the same tempo.